prahladyeri/curated-lists/lists/freelancing.md

 ## Marketplaces

-- [Upwork](https://www.upwork.com): Upwork is like the "bread and butter" for freelance programmers, its history goes back all the way to the merging of two different platforms called **eLance** and **oDesk** who used to rule the freelance marketplace once upon a time!
-You must be careful in choosing your clients here though in all fairness, they've done a good job of vetting the platform in recent years.
+- [Upwork](https://www.upwork.com): Upwork is like the "bread and butter" for freelance programmers, its history goes back all the way to the merging of two different platforms called **eLance** and **oDesk** who used to rule the freelance marketplace once upon a time.
+However, the fees are slightly higher higher at 20% though it gets lesser as your sales increase.
 - [Fiverr](https://www.fiverr.com): A good freelance site in its own niche for quick and short-term jobs with limited budgets.
 Fiverr is different from typical platforms where the client posts a requirement and many freelancers bid on that like a tender system.
 On Fiverr, the freelancer creates something called a "gig" or service which the client pays for and thus starts a contract.
 Despite the name, you get many good paying projects which can continue well into long term.
-- [FiveSquid](https://www.fivesquid.com): Its the British version of Fiverr, only difference is that you get paid in British Pounds (GBP) instead of USD.
-Also, the website lacks some features compared to Fiverr (such as the ability to send a customized offer in the free membership plan, read various statistics about your gigs, etc).
+- [FiveSquid](https://www.fivesquid.com): It's the British version of Fiverr, only difference is that you get paid in GBP instead of USD.
-- [Guru](http://www.guru.com): Yet another freelance portal, maybe not as good as Upwork/Fiverr, but still better than Freelancer.com.
+- [Guru](http://www.guru.com): Yet another freelance portal though not as popular as Upwork/Fiverr among freelancers.
-- [Freelancer.com](https://www.freelancer.com): Though its the second most popular portal in the freelance world after Upwork, there have been reports of many scammy things from here.
-A major red flag is that they want developers to pay the commission upfront, even before they are paid for their first project.
-You also need to be VERY careful, not to click on their shady membership adverts that trick you into handing back all your hard earned money to them.
-- [Golance](https://golance.com): Joined this site recently, seems very promising from what I've heard on Reddit, personally, I'm yet to land on a project here.
+- [Freelancer.com](https://www.freelancer.com): Few years ago, this site had got infamous for scams but recently, they seem to have done a nice job of keeping bad actors out.
+Nevertheless, a freelancer should always be on alert for such things irrespective of which platform it is.
-- [Toptal](https://www.toptal.com/#expect-top-tier-devs): Toptal is a global network of top software engineers and designers with a hiring rate of less than 3%.
-Toptal works with clients to understand their project/team needs and custom-matches them with pre-screened developers and designers who join their teams on a full-time, part-time, or hourly basis.
+- [Toptal](https://www.toptal.com/#expect-top-tier-devs): They market themselves as a global network of top software engineers and designers with a hiring rate of less than 3%.
+However, cracking their super difficult algorithms and making it to the interview rounds is like near impossible unless you're a Newton or an Einstein!
-- [/r/ForHire](http://www.reddit.com/r/ForHire): Yet another good place to find jobs, though some of their rules are way too silly and appear prejudiced.
-For example, I was banned from this subreddit, just because my hourly rate was "too low".
-- [Pilot](https://pilot.co) - Pilot is a software platform that removes all the pain from contract work.
-We find work, negotiate contracts, send invoices and chase payments for hundreds of forward-looking engineers and designers around the world.

 If you know any other good freelancing website, just send me a change-request.